siddharthkureel/chat-front-native/README.md

 # React Native Tracker Chat

-A mobile application built using React Native
+A mobile application built using React Native.
+Where you can register your account and add contacts via email and Chat with them.
+Chat will stored in database in mongodb.

 ## Features